qmacro/cloud-platform-workflow-virtual-pilot/prerequisites.md

 ## Hardware

 Each participant must have their own laptop with enough admin privileges to be able to install software.
 You must also be able to access a command line shell (e.g. `cmd.exe` on Windows).
-The laptop must also be able to connect to the host organization's guest network for Internet access, and have enough power for the whole day.
+The laptop must also be able to connect to the Internet.

 ## Software